Skip to content

 animus plugin install-defaults

-Bulk-install the standard provider plugin set in one shot.
+Manifest-driven bulk install.
+The flavor manifest named by --flavor (default: default, read from flavors/<name>.toml with a binary-bundled fallback for default) is the source of truth: every plugin the manifest marks required installs — providers, subject backends, transports, workflow_runner, and queue — which covers every daemon-preflight role in one command. --include-recommended adds the manifest's recommended set.
 Each repo runs through the same install pipeline as animus plugin install, so signature checks, manifest probes, and the launchapp-dev org allowlist are preserved.

 bash